Down all the days: a profile of Peter Hutchinson by Andy Kirkpatrick

 Copyright Andy Kirkpatrick.
 This article first appeared in Climber magazine.

-After 53 years of designing and making, our founder Peter Hutchinson is still very much involved with every product we put out.
+With over 56 years of designing and making, our founder Peter Hutchinson has been keenly involved in every product we put out.
 Peter's mountaineering experience stretches back even longer.
 Here he is (on the right) climbing Mt Kenya in 1956.